The Red Kimono: Plot

+Producer Dorothy Davenport is seen consulting the files of a newspaper office.
+She wants to tell the audience a true story, that of Gabrielle Darley.

-Gabrielle Darley shoots Howard Blaine in the back as he is buying a wedding ring, then asks pardon and expresses love to his corpse as she awaits arrest.
+Gabrielle shoots Howard Blaine in the back as he is buying a wedding ring, then asks forgiveness and expresses her love to his corpse as she awaits arrest.
 At her trial she narrates her story.
-Blaine courted and claimed he would marry her, and she went with him to New Orleans.
-Blaine took her to a sleazy house where a mirror vision of herself in bridal attire gave way to a red dress, indicating she was entering prostitution.
-For love of Blaine she spent several miserable years servicing men he sent.
+Blaine claimed he would marry her, and she went with him to New Orleans.
+He took her to a sleazy house.
+A mirror vision of herself in bridal attire gave way to a red dress, indicating she was entering prostitution.
+For love of Blaine, she spent several miserable years servicing men he sent.

-The prosecutor suggests she shot Blaine in jealousy that he was going to marry another; she acknowledges this and says he was buying the ring with money she herself earned.
+The prosecutor suggests she shot Blaine in jealousy that he was going to marry another; she acknowledges this idea and says he was buying the ring with money she earned.
 Women in the courtroom cry.
 The all-male jury finds her not guilty.

-Gabrielle says she wants to redeem herself by helping people, and drops the red dress on the floor.
-Beverly Fontaine, a society matron who gets publicity by taking up reformed criminals, invites her to live at her house.
+Beverly Fontaine, a society matron who gets publicity by helping reformed criminals, invites her to live at her house.
 There, she is displayed at parties for Beverly's friends and tormented by questions about her prostitution.
-Chauffeur Terrance O'Day takes her on a date to an amusement park, and she realizes that there is a good kind of man she has never encountered before.
+Chauffeur Terrance O'Day takes her on a date to an amusement park.
+She realizes that there is a good kind of man she never has encountered.

 Beverly tires of her and goes on a trip with Terrance driving, leaving Gabrielle to train as a nurse.
 The superintendent recognizes her and throws her out.
 She loses her job as a maid when she gets upset at seeing her defense attorney's wife wearing the ring she had had to give him as her fee.
-Starving and desperate, she telegraphs her friend Clara in the New Orleans brothel to send her the train fare to return and take up her old profession.
+Starving and desperate, she telegraphs her friend Clara in the brothel in New Orleans to send her the train fare to return.